plan-systems/design-docs/proof-of-correctness.md

    8. If/When it is discovered that a member's personal or community keys are known to be either comprised or lost, an admin (or members previously designated by the afflicted member) initiate a new security epoch such that:
        - an adversary in possession of said keys will have no further access to **C**
        - the afflicted member's resulting security state is unaffected
-   9. **C**, led by a coordinated admin effort, can switch CRDT technologies over its lifetime (e.g. **C** uses a CRDT that halts on in limiting network conditions in order to preserve security/safety, but earlier in its history when it was smaller, **C** used one that favored "liveness" over safety).
+   9. **C**, led by a coordinated admin effort, can swap out CRDT technologies (e.g. **C** may use a CRDT that automatically halts under suspicious network conditions or insufficient peer connectivity, but earlier in its history when it was smaller, **C** used a CRDT that favored "liveness" over safety).

 ---